 Lenny is traveling this week.
-I have a busy week of work that will keep me occupied.
-Plus, I have a full weekend planned.
-Brunch with some ladies who I enjoy their company.
-Checking out the abandoned train station near our home.
-A special night with MEM, complete with pizza, movies projected on the wall and a sleep-over.
-YEAH!
-Making chocolate chip waffles or doughnut holes in the morning.
-Getting along over-due manicure.
-Then when he arrives home I am going to surprise him with this recipe of Steamed Clams.
+I have a busy week of work that will keep me occupied, and I have a full weekend planned.
+Brunch with some lady friends, checking out the abandoned train station near us that is hosting an art exhibit as well as a special night with MEM.
+When Lenny arrives home I am going to surprise him by making one of his favorite recipes that I have not made in a while, this one for Steamed Clams.

 - 1 medium leek, cleaned and thinly sliced